johnrieth-zz/johnrieth.github.io/_posts/2018-01-09-ai-and-poverty.md

     - How is "quickly" defined?
 2 months?
 6 months?
 A year?
     - Who will be responsible for analyzing and predicting the success of programs?
         - How will the prediction be given to the public and policymakers?

+"We could come closer to the vision of a meritocratic, technocratic society that politicians from both parties at state and local levels — those closest to the practical problems their constituents face — have begun to embrace."
+    - What does "closer" look like?
+    - Who defines "meritocratic" and "technocratic"?
+    - How effective has the embracing of a "meritocratic, technocratic society" been?
+        - How is success measured?